gruntwork-io/terraform-fake-modules/README.md

 # Terraform Fake Modules

 This repository contains a collection of "fake" Terraform modules designed to mimic AWS and GCP resources.
 The main purpose of these modules is to facilitate the exploration of Terraform and Terragrunt behavior without the need to invest time or money in real infrastructure.
 Each module authenticates with the respective cloud service and generates semi-realistic output values.
+It is currently maintained by members of the [Gruntwork](https://gruntwork.io/) sales team.

 ## Prerequisites